chelseaharalson/BitcoinMining/Results/README.txt

 The max I could ssh into was from machines 02 to 09.
 All of these machines have 8 cores.
 I ran my program on all 8 to mine the coins.

-In these files, you will find the results of running "time java -jar project1.jar 4" and "time java -jar project1.jar 5" on 8 machines with a work size unit of 1,000,000.
+In these files (stated below), you will find the results of running "time java -jar project1.jar 4" and "time java -jar project1.jar 5" on 8 machines with a work size unit of 1,000,000.

 Work size unit: 1,000,000
 Cycles/Actors: 8